cloud-custodian/cloud-custodian/tools/c7n_guardian/readme.md

-# Automated Setup for AWS Guard Duty
+# c7n-guardian: Automated multi-account Guard Duty setup

 Amazon Guard Duty provides for machine learning based threat intelligence and detection on resources in your aws accounts.
 This